See What You Missed!

 - 4:00 pm – 4:30 pm Coffee Break

-- 4:30 pm -5:30 pm General Session: Government Update on Sanctions and Export Controls
+- 4:30 pm -5:30 pm General Session: US Government Update on Sanctions and Export Controls

 Moderator: Doug Jacobson, Jacobson Burton Kelley PLLC

-Speakers: Matt Borman, U.S. Department of Commerce’s Bureau of Industry and Security (BIS); Erik Grossman, U.S. Department of Treasury’s Office of Foreign Assets Control (OFAC)
+Speakers: Charles Wall, U.S. Department of Commerce’s Bureau of Industry and Security (BIS); Erik Grossman, U.S. Department of Treasury’s Office of Foreign Assets Control (OFAC)

 The US, in close coordination with many other countries, has imposed numerous sanctions and export controls on Russia and its allies.
 These sanctions and export controls have created many compliance challenges for businesses.
 Hear the latest information on US sanctions and export controls policies and enforcement directly from senior officials at BIS and OFAC.
 (Note: This panel is off-the-record)

 - 5:30 pm – 7:00 pm Networking Reception Sponsored by Flexport

 - 7:00 am – 8:00 am Continental Breakfast